juliachanb/juliachanb.github.io/pages/resume.md

 The I Files was a channel – youtube.com/ifiles – thoughtfully curated to showcase the best investigative news videos and documentaries from around the world.
 The team worked with major contributors including The New York Times, ABC, BBC, Al-Jazeera, ProPublica, Vice, NPR, PBS and the Investigative News Network.

-_Fun fact: Its animated video "In Jennifer's Room" won a national Emmy for "New Approaches: Current News Coverage" – it's considered the first YouTube video to win an Emmy._
+_Fun fact: Its animated video "[In Jennifer's Room](https://www.youtube.com/watch?v=UCoE-DD42c8)" won a national Emmy for "New Approaches: Current News Coverage" – it's considered the first video that premiered on YouTube to win an Emmy._

 Her efforts in distribution, promotion and curation for The I Files could be found on [Hulu](http://cironline.org/blog/post/i-files-hits-hulu-scene-4223), [Salon.com](http://www.salon.com/2013/06/16/top_5_investigative_videos_of_the_week_worlds_worst_charities_exposed_partner/) and the [Huffington Post](http://www.huffingtonpost.com/2013/08/10/hilarious-propaganda-videos_n_3727471.html?utm_hp_ref=world).